 The planning module within an EPM system is designed to handle the collecting and compiling of budgets and forecast data, with workflow and process support that recognizes the iterative nature of the process.
 Budget data entry templates can be created and tuned to the needs of various departments, but line managers cannot typically override business rules and calculations that have been defined by Finance.

 And when managers enter their budget data and push enter, the results go directly into a centralized database for compilation.
 These capabilities allow organizations to accelerate the budgeting process while improving the accuracy of information.
-The budget can be “seeded” with prior year actual results from the ERP system, and when the budget is finalized, it can be loaded into the ERP system, if needed.
+The budget can be “seeded” with prior year actual results from the ERP system, and when the budget is finalized, it can be loaded into the ERP suite, if needed.

-When it comes to financial consolidation and reporting, the consolidation modules of most EPM systems are designed to collect and consolidate financial results from single or multiple GLs, and other data sources.
+When it comes to financial consolidation and reporting, the consolidation modules of most cloud based EPM solutions are designed to collect and consolidate financial results from single or multiple GLs, and other data sources.
 These systems provide built-in support for complexities such as currency translation, intercompany eliminations, and reporting under multiple accounting guidelines, such as US GAAP or IFRS.
 Plus, EPM systems provide flexible reporting tools that allow Finance users to easily create and produce a wide variety of financial and management reports, with no IT support.
 This allows organizations to automate and accelerate the period-end close and reporting process, and free up more Finance time for analysis.

 And when it comes to supporting “what-if” analysis, the modeling modules in most EPM systems are designed to support integrated, multi-dimensional models that allow organizations to understand the financial impact of operational decisions, pulling data from other EPM modules, or from ERP and other transactional systems.